Interpuce/AurorOS/README.md

 # AurorOS

-Our lightweight, custom OS made without any existing kernel - directly from Interpuce!
+A lightweight, custom OS made by Interpuce without any external dependencies.

-## Downloading

-Navigate to [Github Releases of the project](https://github.com/Interpuce/AurorOS/releases) and search for a stable release (usually pre-release versions are marked as stable).

-## Authors

-AurorOS is maintained by Interpuce:

-- [Ekler25](https://github.com/Ekler25)
-- [Gorciu](https://github.com/gorciu-official)

 > [!TIP]
 > You can join our official [Discord server](https://discord.gg/kSv7KdFhGq) for announcements, changes and much more.

+## Downloading

+Navigate to [AurorOS's releases page](https://github.com/Interpuce/AurorOS/releases) and download the latest stable release (prefer non-beta if available).

 ## Contributions

 Contributions are welcome.
 [Learn more](https://github.com/Interpuce/AurorOS/blob/main/CONTRIBUTING.md) about contributing to AurorOS.

+## Copyright & License

+AurorOS is maintained by Interpuce:

+- [Ekler25](https://github.com/Ekler25)
+- [Gorciu](https://github.com/gorciu-official)

+AurorOS is licensed under [a custom license](https://github.com/Interpuce/AurorOS/blob/main/LICENSE.md)